Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Although these rules are not yet ideal for grass-fed butter, they are a big step in the right direction.
 This production standard provides a certain degree of security that is probably unavailable outside Europe.

-Nevertheless, that doesnβt mean you canβt get high-quality grass-fed butter elsewhere.
-The easiest way to identify a grass-fed butter is by its dark yellow texture.
+Nevertheless, that doesn’t mean you can’t get high-quality grass-fed butter elsewhere.
+Its dark yellow texture is the easiest way to identify a grass-fed butter.
 It might even be an orange tone for super nutrient-dense grass-fed butter.

 In contrast, cows that cannot feed on the grass in a pasture have to eat commercial feedstuff.
 And that usually consists of the following elements: